tgalimberti/CVPR-21/README.md

 # CVPR21
-Computer Vision and Pattern Recognition assignments
+Computer Vision and Pattern Recognition assignments in collaboration with @akbazuka